Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 What Sessions May Feel Like

-Chi for Two is an experiential, relational approach—so sessions often feel different from traditional talk therapy.
+• Chi for Two is an experiential and relational somatic approach—so sessions often feel different from traditional talk therapy.

 Sometimes we talk.
 Sometimes we slow things down and notice what’s happening in your body.
-At times, we may explore developmentally-informed movement and relational practices that help you experience new patterns of connection, support, and self-expression.
+At times, we may explore developmentally-informed movement and relational practices that support new experiences of connection, expression, and individuation.

 You are always invited into anything we explore.

 • This work is not about forcing change or “getting it right.”
-We value depth over speed.
-Invitation over prescription.
-Chi for Two practitioners “dance with” their clients rather than “do to.”
+It values depth over speed, and invitation over prescription.

-• Since movement is part of our work, it is simple, supported, and purposeful—not performative or prescriptive.
-And, while movement might include more expressive gestures or patterns, movement can also involve stillness.
+• Since movement is part of our work, it is simple, supported, and purposeful—not performative.

-These practices are based on early developmental patterns and are designed to help your body experience support, connection, completion, and expression in new ways.
+These practices are grounded in early developmental patterns and are designed to help your body experience support, expression, and integration in new ways.
+For example, this might include movements of reaching, receiving, and, when needed, pushing and differentiating.

 • Over time, many people notice subtle but meaningful shifts:

-• maintaining their own sense of self while in relationship with others
+• maintaining a clearer sense of self while staying connected to others

-• sensing greater capacity for connection, expression, and rest
+• sensing more access to expression, energy, and rest

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Eating Disorder Therapy, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia